Stadtroda: History

 According to some sources, Faust was born in Roda in 1480.
-The house where he was born was torn down and sold to Chicago in 1896, where it was going to be shown in the Germany-Hall of the World's Fair.
+The house where he is said to have been born was torn down and sold to Chicago in 1896, where it was going to be shown in the Germany-Hall of the World's Fair.
 The fate of the house is unknown.

 Within the German Empire (1871–1918), Roda was part of the Duchy of Saxe-Altenburg.